rishisareen/rishisareen.github.io/blog/_posts/2025-01-01-DigitalGarden-1-Strategy.md

 4. Physical Books
 5. YouTube Videos

-The process to capture the incoming articles and kindle highlight is captured here.
+The process to capture the incoming articles and kindle highlight is captured [here](https://rishisareen.com/blog/digital%20garden/2025/01/06/DigitalGarden-2-Capture-(ReaditLater).html).
 The captured notes are saved in Obsidian Inbox for further processing.

 Note: I'm yet to devise a clean workflow for Podcast, Physical books and Youtube videos.
 As I figure that out, I will return and update this article.

 ### 2\. **Organize (P.A.R.A.)**
 Folders and notes, that’s all you need to organize your second brain.
-For Notes, my process is captured here.
+For Organizing, my process is captured [here](https://rishisareen.com/blog/digital%20garden/2025/01/07/DigitalGarden-3-Organize.html)

 ### 3\. **Distill (Progressive Summarization)**